Violence, the Media and Your Brain

 The Virginia Tech Research Division showed students several non-violent movies, followed by super-violent movies.
 Results indicated violent films can increase hostile behavior.

 The University of Alabama conducted a similar study and obtained similar results.
-The results also indicated the aggressive behavior didn't occur just after viewing, but remained with the individuals for "quite some time."
 The study concludes with a caution for parents that immature and/or aggressive children should not have access to violent films.